i-harbor/rados_io/README.md

 # execute
 result = DelObj(cluster_name, user_name, conf_file, pool_name, oid) # return.
 Type:RetType
 stat = result.x # Whether the delete operation executed successfully.
 Type:bool
-info = result.y # The error or success description.
+info = ctypes.string_at(result.y,result.z) # The error or success description(y:the address of the characters; z:the offset of the characters).
 Type:bytes
 ```

 - List the objects in pool